 High Net Worth Divorce Arizona

 High net worth divorces in Arizona do not necessarily mean your case will necessarily be a complex.
 In fact, you may mitigate the costs of a high net worth divorce by planning the entire divorce before filing for divorce.
 The laws and rules governing a divorce in Arizona require both spouses to disclose certain information and documentation before scheduling a case for trial.
 Many attorneys will not even begin discussing a settlement of a divorce case unless that disclosure of information and documentation has been provided.

 An experienced high net worth divorce attorney in Arizona will have the experience to anticipate and understand the information opposing counsel will want to see before resolving the issues in your high net worth divorce.
-Although you may file for divorce before compiling the necessary documents, there are times when it makes sense to collect all of the required documentation, draft a proposed settlement agreement, and then file.
+Although you may file for divorce before compiling the necessary documents, there are times when it makes sense to collect all of the required documentation, draft a proposed settlement agreement, and then file for divorce.
 That allows us to immediately disclose all of the information necessary to attempt then to settle the case.

 Many of our high net worth divorce clients are high-profile individuals, whether professional athletes, executives with large corporations or are in the entertainment industry.
 Our goal in this approach is to minimize, as much as possible, the exposure of the intimate financial and family details out of the courtroom by attending private mediation or arbitration.
 If settlement discussions break down, we are immediately prepared to inform the court all information and documentation has been disclosed and we are immediately ready to be set for trial.
 We also gain an advantage by having a thorough understanding of the entire case before opposing counsel has even been retained.